cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 ### Calling service methods

 Now let’s look at how we call our service methods.
-Note that in gRPC-Go, RPCs operate in a blocking/synchronous mode, which means that the RPC call waits for the server to respond, and will either return a response or an error.
+Note that in gRPC-Rust, RPCs operate in a blocking/synchronous mode, which means that the RPC call waits for the server to respond, and will either return a response or an error.